mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54116872777/in/dateposted-public/" title="dolly-sods-elevation"><img src="https://live.staticflickr.com/65535/54116872777_28c0710358_h.jpg" width="1600" height="729" alt="dolly-sods-elevation"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Also calculates the elevation profile*

 The [HikingUpward](https://www.hikingupward.com/) web site had a nice overview of the [Lion's Head/Bear Rocks loop](https://www.hikingupward.com/MNF/DollySodsLionsHead/), albeit starting at the Bear Rocks trailhead instead of the Red Creek trailhead where I planned to begin.
-By starting from Bear Rocks, the loop can be as short as 21 miles round-trip, whereas my route was 28.5 miles.
+By starting from Bear Rocks, the loop can be as short as 21 miles round-trip, whereas my [route](https://caltopo.com/m/KE120) was 28.5 miles.

 This would be my second trip with my [Gossamer Gear The One](https://www.gossamergear.com/products/the-one) single-wall tent.
 I also recently made a cat-food can alcohol stove that I decided to take on this trip since it meant I could bring ~110ml of fuel in a squeeze bottle rather than a fuel isobutane canister.
 I almost came to regret going with the alcohol stove over the canister stove (more on that later).
 I also decided to try strapping my [Gossamer Gear Thinlight](https://www.gossamergear.com/products/thinlight-foam-pad) foam pad to the top of my pack to see if the increased accessibility would remind me to use it more during breaks.
 With plenty of sun in the forecast and limited tree cover in the north Sods, I wore my [Sahara sun hoodie](https://www.rei.com/product/185196/rei-co-op-sahara-shade-hoodie-mens) as my primary top layer.
 The last additional item I added was a Govee Bluetooth thermometer.
 At less than an ounce, it is a very lightweight way to know exactly what temperature ranges I would experience on the trip.

 # Day 1

 I drove to Dolly Sods from Ohio, so I decided to use the Red Creek trailhead for access.
-The  trailhead parking lot was a bit confusing, but I just parked next to a few other cards and figured I was good.
+The trailhead parking was a bit confusing.
+Turn left at the parking lot, go past a couple buildings, and find a spot [here](https://maps.app.goo.gl/PsYFT5JzavZ2GRMm7).
+I parked next to a few other cars and figured I was good.
 The trailhead itself has good signage and an optional log book to enter your expected itinerary.
 The trail itself has no blazes, though intersections are marked by signs.
 In fall with the leaves down, following the trail can be a bit tricky.
-I quickly managed to lose the trail after passing through a camp site.
+I quickly managed to lose the trail after checking out a campsite.
 It is not really possible to get lost since this stretch of trail parallels the Red Creek, but bushwhacking does make for a slower pace.
 I did manage to find the junction with the Little Stonecoal Trail where it crosses Red Creek, and it did not look like a well-traveled path.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105984275/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105984275_dda2a5fe2d_h.jpg" width="1600" height="1205" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Little Stonecoal Trail Red Creek crossing*